Skip to content

 kubectl logs pod-name -n amazon-cloudwatch

-Note: Replace POD_NAME with the name of the pod.
+Note: Replace POD_NAME with the name of your pod.

 Delete Fluent Bit deployment

-To delete Fluent Bit deployment, run the following command:
+To delete Fluent Bit deployment, run the following commands:

 kubectl delete configmap fluent-bit-cluster-info -n amazon-cloudwatch